Information for physicians who completed their basic medical training in the EU, EEA or Switzerland who wish to work or train in Germany

 7.)
 A certificate of completion of medical training

-Having successfully applied for a licence to practise, doctors must register with the responsible State Chamber of Physicians, membership of which is compulsory before becoming professionally active in Germany.
+Having successfully applied for a licence to practise, doctors are register with the responsible State Chamber of Physicians, before becoming professionally active in Germany.

 The State Chambers of Physicians are the responsible authorities for the recognition of specialist diplomas and periods of speciality training carried out abroad.
 The department responsible for speciality training at the relevant State Chamber of Physicians assesses the equivalence of qualifications and training gained abroad, and determines whether permission may be granted to work under a specialist designation in Germany.

 Professional activity within the framework of statutory health insurance provisions is bound with certain conditions.
-Doctors and psychotherapists must be registered to treat outpatients insured under the statutory health insurance scheme outside the context of a hospital.
+Doctors must be registered to treat outpatients insured under the statutory health insurance scheme outside the context of a hospital.
 This registration is the central component for participation in statutory outpatient care, which may take many forms.
-Outpatient care may be carried out by independent, practise-based physicians (niedergelassene Ärzte) working alone, in a partnership, or at a clinic.
-Alternatively, doctors may be employed by a physician registered under the statutory health insurance scheme (zugelassenen Vertragsarzt).
+Outpatient care may be carried out by independent, practise-based physicians (niedergelassene Ärzte) working alone, in a partnership, or at a medical centre.
+Alternatively, doctors may be employed by a physician registered under the statutory health insurance scheme (zugelassener Vertragsarzt).
+In addition to working in a practise, statutory health insurance contracted physicians are also permitted to work in hospitals (Belegärzte).
 Doctors employed by hospitals (Krankenhausärzte ) may take part in outpatient care only with special permission from the appropriate registering body (Zulassungsausschuss).
-However, practise-based physicians registered under the statutory health insurance scheme are permitted to work in hospitals (Belegärzte).

 Applications for registration under the statutory health insurance scheme must be submitted to the relevant Association of Statutory Health Insurance Physicians (Kassenärztlichen Vereinigungen).